bugdie4k/fmt/README.md

   Remove it with the `?no-counter` keyword.

 - **CLIP**
-  The clip (maybe not the best name for a thing?) is intended to help to distigush a separate multiline message among the other outputted text.
+  The clip (maybe not the best name for a thing?) is intended to help to distinguish a separate multiline message among the other outputted text.
   Remove it with the `?no-clip` keyword.

 ### `dbp` returns

 `dbp` can return things from it's body using keywords `r=` and `pr=`.
-`r=` returns the folowing form from `dbp` call and does not print it.
+`r=` returns the following form from `dbp` call and does not print it.
 `pr=` both returns and prints.
 See [examples dbp.2 and dbp.3](examples#dbp2).